 |7||Dan Marvin||(F/Atl) 1.6-litre March 79B - Ford BDD|

 |8||Jon Norman||(F/Atl) 1.6-litre March 79B - Ford BDD|

 |13||David Loring||(F/Atl) 1.6-litre Ralt RT1/78 - Ford BDD|

 - March 79B (Howdy Holmes): New to Howdy Holmes (Ann Arbor, MI) and raced in the CASC North American Formula Atlantic series in 1979, entered and prepared by Doug Shierson Racing and sponsored by Jiffy Mixes.
 Unknown after 1979.

 - March 79B (Dan Marvin): New to Dan Marvin (El Sobrante, CA) and raced in the CASC North American Formula Atlantic series in 1979, entered and prepared by Marvin-Clegg Racing.
 Also raced by Price Cobb at Trois-Rivières.
-To Tom Phillips for 1980.
+To Tom Phillips (Portland, OR) for 1980.
 Advertised in February 1981.